HouseOfAgile/docker-jira/README.md

 ### Enable SSL for JIRA
 Using jira in a docker behind a proxy with ssl support could be painful, in a classic traefik environment, your https traffic is also sent to your backend, but then JIRA could be lost.
-First switch your jira site scheme in the jira system to https and then edit /opt/jira/conf/server.xml.
+First switch your jira site scheme in the jira system to https and then edit /opt/jira/conf/server.xml in the container.

     [...]